 Specifies one or more subdirectory paths that are to be included or excluded from policies run on the pair.
-Separate multiple paths with a semicolon.
-Exclude/include should be set on subfolders and not the root of the primary share.
-Use this option in combination with the -flags option.
+Separate multiple paths with a semi-colon and no spaces.
+Exclude/include paths should be set on subfolders and not at the root of the primary share.